Tips for Choosing the Perfect Blonde Hair Color for You

 If you are going from dark to light, you need to do it gradually.
 Black hair will not go light blonde in one go.
 In fact, you will be lucky to get this color.
 You need to opt for tone and bleaching treatment first to strip the hair of the darker colors and then add the blonde.
 Even then, it is best to opt for a darker blonde color; closer to brown.

 Your hairdresser will be able to help in this case.
-She may choose to use highlights instead of help you gradually change the shade of your hair.
+She may choose to use highlights instead to help you gradually change the shade of your hair.
 She will work with you to get to the shade of your choice.

 Opting for lighter shades will mean more upkeep.
 It means more frequent trips to the hair salon, which becomes expensive.
 Do you really want to go through all that for the sake of a few shades?